无可奉告

 - Similar Idioms:

-- 守口如瓶 (shǒu kǒu rú píng): To keep one's mouth shut; to guard a secret.
+- 守口如瓶 (shǒu kǒu rú píng): To keep one's mouth shut like a bottle; to be tight-lipped and keep secrets well.

 - Opposite Idioms:

-- 畅所欲言 (chàng suǒ yù yán): To speak freely and express one's thoughts openly.
+- 畅所欲言 (chàng suǒ yù yán): To speak one's mind freely and without reservation.link

 6. Summary